 The team collaborates with other agency staff and across agencies through local and state government contracts.
 The Fairfax Falls Church Community Services Board (county government) awarded this IPS team with the Partner Spirit of Excellence Award.

-Go to the last section of this online toolkit, which features other roles for peers specialists in supported employment programs
+Go to the last section of this online toolkit, which features other roles for peer specialists in supported employment programs

 Views expressed on the Academy for Policymakers web site do not necessarily represent those of our Center or any federal agency.
 Our mission is to share the latest policy information and the perspectives of a variety of stakeholders without endorsement.